INTRODUCTION

 but images and symbols that thread ideas together.

-Most of the Scripture quotations, I have deliberately
+Most of the Scripture quotations I deliberately

-if one is familiar with it.
+one is familiar with it.
 I also use the same technique for other quotations.

 For the Scripture quotations I use the translation of the New American Bible